DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 OR

-Click an appointment for the appointment tooltip to appear, and then click Edit in the tooltip to open the appointment editing form.
+Click an appointment to show its tooltip, and then click Edit in the tooltip to open the appointment editing form.

 OR